sedaprotocol/.github/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: 📚 Documentation
 about: Report an issue related to documentation
-title: "📚 [Docs]"
+title: "📚[Docs]"
-labels: 'type: documentation'
+labels: 'type: documentation 📚'
 ---

 ## 📚 Documentation